pabustan805/Alfred/README.md

 ## Features
 - Simple, elegant UI inspired by apple.com
 - Secure authentication with email/password accounts
-- Upcoming lightweight role-based access control (RBAC) with viewer/operator/admin tiers
+- Lightweight RBAC with viewer/operator/admin tiers and an approval workflow
+- Admin-only Team page to list users, approve/reject new accounts, and delete users
 - Wizard workflow for creating cron scripts (default option)
 - Integrated script editor for manual editing
 - AI validation to ensure cron scripts are correct